GoogleCloudPlatform/community/tutorials/mongodb-atlas-visionapi-nodejs/index.md

 ---
-title: Use Cloud Vision API with MongoDB Atlas on Google Cloud Platform
+title: Use Cloud Vision API with MongoDB Atlas
 description: Learn how to use the Google Cloud Vision API and MongoDB Atlas to build a metadata database with Express server and Node.js.
 author: ksmith,arajwade
-tags: Vision API, Node.js, express, MongoDB Atlas
+tags: Vision API, Node.js, Express, MongoDB Atlas
-date_published: 2019-06-18
+date_published: 2019-06-20
 ---

 ## Overview

-In this tutorial, we will demonstrate how easy it is to use machine learning to gain additional insights from a batch of photos that have no prior metadata attached.
-By using this workflow, we will be able to quickly build a descriptive metadata MongoDB database on Atlas that can be used for a variety of business use cases.
+This tutorial demonstrates how easy it is to use machine learning to gain additional insights from a batch of photos that have no prior metadata attached.
+By using this workflow, you will be able to quickly build a descriptive metadata MongoDB database on Atlas that can be used for a variety of business use cases.

 ### Objectives